khan-ayanama/Course104-React/React Libraries/01-Babel/Notes-01/Note-02.md

 Ensure that core-js is included before your application code, either through Babel configuration or manual import.

 Keep in mind that adding polyfills can increase the size of your JavaScript bundle.
 Consider using a bundler like Webpack to apply code splitting and load polyfills only when needed.

-As of my knowledge cutoff in January 2022, it's a good practice to check for updates and changes in the packages you use.
-The details provided here are based on the state of the tools and libraries up to that date.

 In summary, core-js/stable provides a more fine-grained control over polyfill inclusion, while @babel/polyfill is a more straightforward and inclusive solution.
 Consider your specific needs and preferences when choosing between them.